Guscode/DigForWhat/README.md

 3. Run analyses <br/>

-In Rstudio open elevation.r and point_patterns.r
+In Rstudio open and run elevation.r and point_patterns.r